 Why Is EDR Important?

 Businesses once used antivirus software and other traditional security solutions to combat cyberattacks.
 These solutions offered a “basic” level of cyber protection in comparison to EDR, which provides real-time insights into all endpoints across a business.
+For companies that rely on digital assets, it is essential that they have robust endpoint detection solutions in place.
+EDR solutions provide visibility into user behavior on endpoints like computers, laptops, phones, and tablets.
+They are designed to detect malicious code before it has the chance to affect systems or data.
+With the right solutions in place, companies can limit or eliminate damage caused by attackers who exploit vulnerable systems or networks.

 Endpoint detection and response solutions detect and protect a business against malware, phishing, advanced persistent threats (APT), and other cyber threats.
 These solutions often include machine learning algorithms that spot unknown types of cyber threats and constantly get better at it.
 The combination of advanced detection capabilities and machine learning put their capabilities far beyond classic anti-virus solutions.